mcohen01/node-quickbooks/README.md

 <a name="getEstimate" />
 #### getEstimate(id, callback)

-Retrieves the Estimate from Quickbooks
+Retrieves the Estimate from QuickBooks

 __Arguments__